ι< CONTENTS < PREV HOME NEXT > INDEX >ι

 dystopia n a society that is dominated by a totalitarian or technological state.
 Now common in science fiction, two of the best-known examples are Aldous Huxley's Brave New World (1932) and George Orwell's Nineteen Eighty-Four (1949).

-As the Penguin Science Fiction series moved away from the Marber grid to the windowed black covers of 1966-67, so the mantle of modern art passed to Penguin Modern Classics.
-The series had been launched in 1961 for works of twentieth-century literature deemed to have acquired classic status, and the first two sf novels to be admitted were Brave New World and The Island of Doctor Moreau.
-The latter seemed a curious choice since it was not, strictly speaking, a twentieth-century novel and nor was it really a classic when compared to the three H G Wells titles more deserving of such status, namely The Invisible Man, The Time Machine and The War of the Worlds.
-Presumably Moreau was simply due for a reprint, and rebranding it as a classic was not going to harm sales.
+As the Penguin Science Fiction series moved from the Marber grid to windowed black covers so the mantle of modern art passed to « Penguin Modern Classics ».
+The series had been launched in 1961 for works of twentieth-century literature that were deemed to have acquired classic status, and the first sf novels to be admitted were Brave New World and The Island of Doctor Moreau.
+The latter was a curious choice since it was not, strictly speaking, a twentieth-century novel and nor was it a classic compared to The Invisible Man, The Time Machine and The War of the Worlds, but presumably Moreau was due for a reprint and calling it a classic would not harm sales.

 Reissued in Penguin Modern Classics 1961 with a cover illustration by Denis Piper.